 Lightbulb on1

-Enterprise Architect in Finance (non-banking)a year ago
+Enterprise Architect in Finance (non-banking)2 years ago

 I havent been in this space for a while, however my guidance would be to start with the ITIL framework as it covers this topic.
 Some basics to get started would be to understand how you may be able to categorise the various service levels which are relevant to your organisation.
 Different service categories typically have different recovery and time objectives.
 The specification of the RPO/RTOs need to be done in consultation with your business as these metrics have a direct implication on resourcing/cost/effort devoted to resolution or service recovery.